SrabanMondal/edge-adas/README.md

     └── yolo.engine
 ```

-⚠️ **Keep these filenames unchanged** — the application expects these exact paths.
+**Keep these filenames unchanged** — the application expects these exact paths.
+Unless you want to change filename paths in the code.

 ---